 The Old Testament is the story of God reaching down to corrupt humanity and setting apart a people group for himself.
 He chose a righteous man named Abraham as the ancestor of his people.
 Israel was his nation, and he worked with them for centuries to make them a holy nation through which he could offer salvation to the entire world.

 When Israel was unfaithful and did evil deeds, God continued to work with them.
 However, because of their hardness of heart, he gave them a law through his prophet Moses, and commanded them to follow it.
 They continually disobeyed, and he had to punish them so that they would come back to the life he offered them through obeying this law.
+He didn’t really need sacrifices offered to him, but commanded them for the good of the Israelites.1A good understanding can be found in this video.
 Finally, by the time of Jesus, there were actually people following the Law of Moses.
 Unfortunately, many of them merely obeyed the letter of the law, not the spirit of the law.

 To understand more of this story, see this article on how Jesus saves us.